muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 * Any *SYS_Duo* such that its *SYS_this* is the *SYS_Text* value `Boolean`
 and its *SYS_that* is any *SYS_Boolean_as_of_536* or *SYS_Boolean_before_536*.

-Not permitted for a **Boolean** is any of the following, to keep things more correct and simpler:

-* Any Perl value that is not a *SYS_Boolean_as_of_536*, even if it could be coerced to one.

 A *SYS_Boolean_as_of_536* is any of the following:

 * Any *SYS_Scalar* that is canonically or "originally"